lf-edge/eve/README.md

 Step #4 is extermely important and can NOT be skipped (otherwise you will end up with and EVE image that can NOT be upgraded).

 Once your Raspberry Pi 4 is happily running an EVE image you can start using EVE controller for further updates (so that you don't ever have to take an SD card out of your board).
 Build your rootfs by running `make ZARCH=arm64 rootfs-rpi` and give resulting `dist/arm64/installer/rootfs-rpi.img` to the controller.

+You may notice that the Makefile logic doesn't produce regular devicetree blob for Raspberry Pi 4 and only enables it to run in KVM hypervisor mode.
+Both of these may change in the future as we evolve support for this board, but for now you just need to keep this in mind and alway build `live.rpi` instead of `live.img` (the default live image of EVE).

 One final note about Raspberry Pi 4 GPU support is that since we are running EVE in 64bit (aarch64) mode we are still waiting for the proper [VC4 DRM BCM2711 drivers](https://lore.kernel.org/dri-devel/cover.6c896ace9a5a7840e9cec008b553cbb004ca1f91.1582533919.git-series.maxime@cerno.tech/T/#m0275b55e1518be1fb2154d3c95e13c1b7de1f347) to be upstreamed.
 Currently it is expected that Kernel 5.7 may actually ship the fully functional driver.